HSTR-Net: Reference Based Video Super-resolution with Dual Cameras: Introduction

+RefSR-based networks typically operate in the spatial domain, employing a correspondence matching strategy between all possible pairs of $REF$ and $LR$ patches for subsequent texture transfer.
+However, exhaustive patch-matching strategy struggles to establish pixel-level correspondences in the temporal domain, a challenge frequently encountered in processing multiple video feeds, despite the high computational demand.
 In the realm of RefSR, attention-based mechanisms play a crucial role in determining the correspondences between patches in $LR$ and $REF$ images~\citep{yang2020learning, lu2021masa, lin2021residual, liu2022dsma}.
 These mechanisms encompass both hard and soft-attention techniques, facilitating the matching of similar patches while assigning weights to these correspondences to balance their influence based on patch similarity.
-Despite its effectiveness, this approach requires iterating through all possible patch pairs, which results in quadratic computational complexity~\citep{xia2022coarse}.
-Hence, there is an imperative need for an efficient method that optimizes both memory usage and execution time, allowing to limit the computational complexity and yet exploit the features generated by attention mechanisms to their fullest extent.
+Despite its high-quality outcome, this approach requires searching and matching of all possible patch pairs, which results in quadratic computational complexity~\citep{xia2022coarse}.
+Hence, there is an inevitable need for an efficient method capable of optimizing both memory usage and execution time, allowing to minimize the computational complexity and yet exploit the features generated by attention mechanisms to their fullest extent.